Mosiuoa Lekota: Career

 Lekota became a permanent organiser for SASO in 1974, but was imprisoned at Robben Island Prison for "conspiring to commit acts endangering the maintenance of law and order" during the same year.
 He had organised victory rallies to celebrate the independence of Mozambique.
 He was released from prison in 1982.

 After his release, he was elected publicity secretary of the United Democratic Front (UDF) in 1983.
 In 1985, Lekota was detained and later sentenced in the Delmas Treason Trial.
 However, he was released in 1989 after the Appeal Court reviewed the sentence.

 The Delmas Treason Trial was one of the most important treason trials in the last days of apartheid.
 It enunciated policies to be embodied in the post-apartheid society like non-racial equality before the law, reconciliation with major politicians who had supported apartheid and respect for the rule of law.

 In 1990, Lekota became convenor of the African National Congress in Southern Natal and, in 1991, was elected to the ANC's National Executive Committee (NEC) and its National Working Committee (NWC).
-He was appointed as the ANC's Chief of Intelligence in 1991 and elected as secretary for the organisation's electoral commission in 1992.
+He was appointed the ANC's Chief of Intelligence in 1991 and elected as secretary for the organisation's electoral commission in 1992.
 After the first fully democratic elections in South Africa in 1994, Lekota was elected premier of the Free State province.
 He held this position until 1996.

 Lekota subsequently served as the chairperson of the National Council of Provinces from 1997 to 1999, before being appointed Minister of Defence.
 In this position he was responsible for ordering eight A400M military transport aircraft from Airbus by the Armscor parastatal in 2005, for a price of R17bn.
 He was also elected as National Chairperson of the ANC in December 1997, a position which he held until 2007.
 He was succeeded by Baleka Mbete.

 Following the resignation of President Thabo Mbeki in September 2008, Lekota was one of ten ministers who submitted their resignations, on 23 September.